EvelynSubarrow/BismuthScorpion/README.md

 function, which obfuscates the class, and updates it with its new name.

 A random selection of classfiles present in the jar are streamed through `injectInvoke`, which inserts an invocation referencing
-ActualScorpion's run ()V, reverting the file if this method returns true, indicating a condition which would prevent classfile verification.
+ActualScorpion's `run`, reverting the file if this method returns true, indicating a condition which would prevent classfile verification.

 ### injectInvoke
-This inserts the relevant references to the obfuscated ActualScorpion's run ()V into the constant pool, and prepends an invokestatic instruction referencing this into the Code attribute of the first method (invariably `<init>`, the constructor).
+This inserts the relevant references to the obfuscated ActualScorpion's `run` into the constant pool, and prepends an invokestatic instruction referencing this into the Code attribute of the first method (invariably `<init>`, the constructor).
 This is surrounded by bytecode which frustrates some analysis tools if the classfile version if low enough that stack frame maps aren't mandatory on branches.

 The exceptions table in `Code` is offset to accomodate the new bytecode, as are the `LocalVariableTable` and `LocalVariableTypeTable` attributes, if present.

-If a stack frame map is present, this method returns true, to indicate to infectJar that the file needs to be reverted, as it'll fail verification without appropriate amendments to the stack frame map.
-Constructors aren't usually complex enough to require stack frame maps, so it's probably not worth adding this functionality.
+If a stack frame map is present, this method returns true, to indicate to `infectJar` that the file needs to be reverted, as it'll fail verification without appropriate amendments to the stack frame map.
+Constructors aren't usually complex enough to require stack frame maps, so it's probably not worthwhile to add this functionality.

 ### transformSelf